Emily of GrowEatGift: Yes, I’ve long wished the NHS was better at connecting body and mind

 Aly Fixter: No, this story just reinforces harmful attitudes towards chronically ill people

 I believe that the doctors who came up with these ‘nature prescriptions’ had their patients’ best interests at heart.
 And I definitely advocate getting into the natural world more as part of managing chronic illness.
-My own health only started to improve when I moved out of London to a small seaside town and made walking the few steps to the beach my daily goal, even if I could manage nothing else.
+My own health only started to improve when I moved out of London to a small seaside town and made it my daily goal to walk the few steps to the beach and back, even if I could manage nothing else.

-But… the thing is… I would never even have been so ill if I hadn’t been denied proper diagnosis and treatment for 15 years.
+But… the thing is… I would never have got so ill if I hadn’t been denied proper diagnosis and treatment for 20 years.
 My symptoms were so debilitating, I should never have been left with beach walks as my only treatment option.
 All my adult life, GPs have given me informal ‘prescriptions’ very much like the above, while refusing to take my symptoms seriously.
-So in my experience, it’s already a tendency among doctors to give patients lifestyle advice – instead of treatment.
+So, in my experience, it’s already a tendency among doctors to give patients lifestyle advice instead of treatment.

 Will patients who can’t access the countryside be given nature prescriptions for train tickets and mobility aids to ensure they can climb those hillsides?
 I guess not

 The idea of the ‘nature cure’ is not new.
 I live in St Leonards-On-Sea, a town purpose-built nearly 200 years ago to encourage people to recover their lost health with the aid of the bracing sea air.
 So while I’m sure some will benefit from being steered towards more nature walks – and I woudn’t deny anybody that – the presentation of this as something ground-breaking concerns me.